Key Quote

 WOW — SCAPEGOAT MECHANISM (René Girard)

-René Girard's theory of the scapegoat mechanism is powerfully illustrated here: Hero becomes the sacrificial victim onto whom the community projects its anxieties about female sexuality and social order.
+René Girard's theory of the scapegoat mechanismscapegoat mechanism — Blaming an innocent person to resolve social tensions is powerfully illustrated here: Hero becomes the sacrificial victim onto whom the community projects its anxieties about female sexuality and social order.
 Claudio's accusation functions as a form of ritual violence that temporarily restores male solidarity and reinforces patriarchal control.
-Shakespeare, however, deconstructs (breaks apart to reveal hidden meanings) this mechanism by making the audience fully aware of Hero's innocence, forcing them to recognise the arbitrary (random, unjust) and pernicious (causing great harm) nature of scapegoating.
+Shakespeare, however, deconstructsdeconstructs — Breaks apart to expose hidden assumptions and contradictions this mechanism by making the audience fully aware of Hero's innocence, forcing them to recognise the arbitraryarbitrary — random, unjust and perniciouspernicious — Having a harmful effect, especially gradually nature of scapegoating.
 The 'death' and 'resurrection' of Hero can be read as Shakespeare's commentary on how society destroys and then conveniently rehabilitates women to serve male narratives of redemption.

 Key Words